STAR-Tsinghua/draft-moq-for-deadline/draft-mc-moq-relay-for-deadline.md

 Media over QUIC (MoQ) aims at building a system to better support real-time media transport like live streaming, online meeting, remote desktop, etc. These use cases usually require receiving their data before a certain time i.e. deadline.
 For example, a video conference application generally requires the end-to-end delay to be below human perception (about 100ms), to enable smooth interaction among participants.
 In such a system, the buffer will only hold the latest stream data and will drop the overdue data because the system will never use it.

 Deadline-aware actions, such as passing deadline-related information from the endpoint to the relay and deadline-aware scheduling on relay nodes will increase the timeliness of data and decrease the cost of bandwidth.
-These mechanisms are tested in Deadline-aware Transport Protocol [DTP] and results show that deadline-aware actions can stop sending outdated data, prioritize urgent data and prevent useless re-transmission, decrease data queuing time, and increase punctuality of data.
+These mechanisms are tested in Deadline-aware Transport Protocol ({{?I-D.draft-shi-quic-dtp-07}}) and results show that deadline-aware actions can stop sending outdated data, prioritize urgent data and prevent useless re-transmission, decrease data queuing time, and increase punctuality of data.
 Deadline-aware scheduling can also provide a better overall user experience while serving clients with different delay requirements.
 For example, a relay may simultaneously forward a simple live stream and an online meeting stream.
 The live stream may tolerate a 1s delay while the online meeting only accepts a 100ms delay.
 It may be a good idea to forward the meeting stream first.

 MoQ relays can benefit from deadline-aware actions and provide a better user experience.
 MoQ relays with deadline-aware actions can better schedule stream data to decrease queuing time, and prevent waste of re-transmission of overdue data to further decrease end-to-end delay.
 MoQ relays can also use deadline-related information to develop better data delivery strategies to increase overall user experience.